 All activities that bring well-being involve delayed gratification.
 We must suppress short-term impulses for a better long-term life.

-Just like growing wealth or building a blog, well-being doesn’t happen overnight.
-To use this self-discipline effectively, you can develop habits, one at a time.
+Like growing wealth or building a blog, well-being doesn’t happen overnight.
+It requires that you build strong habits, one at a time.

-For more on self-discipline and habits, check out this post on Self-Discipline: The Key to Building Wealth.
+For more on self-discipline and habits, check out Self-Discipline: The Key to Building Wealth.

 - Your work should be a source of wellbeing.
 Most sources of wellbeing generate income as you are paid for adding value to the lives of others.